+Step 1.
 The first step is assembling the air system.
 Take your air hose and cut off a couple of inches.
 Connect this piece to your air pump.
 At the other end of this piece of air hose, you’re going to connect the check valve.
 You will need to connect the check valve a certain way or air won’t go through the valve.
-Many check valves have arrows letting you know the direction of air flow.
+Many check valves have arrows letting you know the direction of airflow.

-Next, take the remaining air hose and cut a piece long enough to go from the check valve and into the bottom of the 5 gallon bucket.
+Step 2.
+Take the remaining air hose and cut a piece long enough to go from the check valve and into the bottom of the 5-gallon bucket.
 This length can vary depending on the distance away from the hydroponic bucket you plan on keeping the pump.
 Keep in mind the longer the length of the air hose the less efficient your pump will be.
 I typically keep mine around the 5ft mark.

-Now its time to get the net pot bucket lid ready.
-One thing to think of ahead of time, is that if you just place your air stone into the bucket, then the net pot on top, the lid is going to be sitting on the hose.
-This might start off fine, but the weight of the plant could eventually pinch the hose reducing air flow.
+Step 3.
+Now it’s time to get the net pot bucket lid ready.
+One thing to think of ahead of time is that if you just place your air stone into the bucket, then the net pot on top, and the lid is going to be sitting on the hose.
+This might start off fine, but the weight of the plant could eventually pinch the hose reducing airflow.
 To solve this you can do one of two things, drill a small hole in the bucket lid just enough to fit the air hose through the top or make a small notch at the top of the bucket.
 Next, connect the air hose to the air stone.